Safnect-DAO/wallet-connect-doc/README.md

 ```
 ***Return Value***

 Promise - string[]: The hexadecimal strings of the signed PSBTs.
+(When the value is 0, the original psbt data is returned)

 <br/><br/>